day5555/ChangeManagement/README.md

-# ChangeManagement
+# Digital Change Management Process
-A playground to learn the basics in flask an SQLAlchemy
+A playground to learn the basics in flask an SQLAlchemy.

+Planned:
+* start a webserver
+* WEb-Interace to create an change task